Linear differential equations on $\mathbb{P}^{1}$ and root systems: Introduction

-Hence $\partial^{\lambda}$ turns a differential equation with polynomial coefficients $P(x,\partial)u=0$ into a new differential equation with polynomial coefficients $Q(x,\partial)u=0$, and moreover a solution of $Q(x,\partial)u=0$ is given by a solution of $P(x,\partial)u=0$ if the Riemann-Liouville integral is well-defined.
-For this reason, it is important to study what differential equation can be obtained by the Euler transform from the known equation or when we can reduce the difficult equation to an easier one.
+Thus we can obtain the following observation.
+The fractional derivative $\partial^{\lambda}$ turns a differential equation with polynomial coefficients $P(x,\partial)u=0$ into a new differential equation with polynomial coefficients $Q(x,\partial)u=0$, and moreover a solution of $Q(x,\partial)u=0$ is given by a solution of $P(x,\partial)u=0$ if the Riemann-Liouville integral is well-defined and satisfies suitable conditions.
+Thus it is natural to be wondering about what kind of differential equations can be obtained by the Euler transform from known equations or how we can reduce a difficult equation to an easier one.

 Let $K$ be an algebraically closed field of characteristic zero and $W(x)$ the ring of differential operators with coefficients in $K(x)$, the field of rational functions.
-In \cite{O}, T. Oshima gave an algebraic definition of the Euler transform on $W(x)$ as an analogue of the middle convolution defined by N. Katz in \cite{K}.
-The purpose of this paper is to investigate the Euler transform (or the middle convolution) by the theory of root systems of Kac-Moody Lie algebras.
+In \cite{O}, T. Oshima gives an algebraic definition of the Euler transform on $W(x)$ as an analogue of the middle convolution defined by N. Katz in \cite{K}.
+In this paper, we shall consider a generalization of the works of Katz and Oshima who mainly study Fucshian differential operators, i.e, operators only with regular singular points.
+Namely we shall follow Oshima's definition of the algebraic Euler transform and investigate the properties of it on the theory of linear differential operators on $\mathbb{P}^{1}$ with irregular singular points.

-In \cite{C}, W. Crawley-Boevey clarified the correspondence between Fuchsian differential equations and certain representations of quivers (deformed preprojective algebras).
-Here we call a differential equation Fuchsian if all singular points are regular singular points.
-This suggests that the theory of representations of quivers can be applied to the theory of differential equations.
-In fact, he solved the additive Deligne-Simpson problem of Fuchsian differential equations by his theory of representation of quivers.
-The middle convolution (or the Euler transform) gives the reflection functor of a quiver, i.e., the Weyl group action of this root system.
+On the other hand, in \cite{C}, W. Crawley-Boevey clarifies the correspondence between systems of first order Fuchsian linear differential equations and certain representations of quivers.
+As a consequence of this correspondence, he gives the necessary and sufficient condition of the existence of irreducible differential equations with the prescribed local data by using the existence theorem of irreducible representations of quivers.
+Moreover he shows the middle convolution (or the Euler transform) can be obtained from the operations on representations of quivers , so-called the reflection functors which induce the actions of the Weyl groups on the spaces of dimension vectors of representations.
+This picture enable us to realize the changes of local data of Fuchsian differential equations given by the middle convolution in terms of the actions of the Weyl groups on the root systems of the quivers.

-In this paper, we deal with differential equations with unramified irregular singular points and consider the correspondence between the Euler transform and the action of the Weyl group of a Kac-Moody Lie algebra as a generalization of Crawley-Boevey's result.
+In this paper, we mainly deal with differential equations with at most unramified irregular singular points and give a realization of the action of the Euler transform in terms of the action of the Weyl group of a Kac-Moody root system as a generalization of Crawley-Boevey's result.